How to Get Over Fear of Flying

 Isn’t a Car Safer?

 Statistically speaking, a car is definitely not safer than an airplane.
-But to many, a car seems safer.
-A big part of this rationale goes back to the trust issue: In a car, you control your destiny and feel safer, while in a plane, you are not in control and experience more anxiety.
+But to many people, a car seems safer.
+A big part of this rationale goes back to the trust issue: In a car, you control your destiny and feel safer, while on a plane, you are not in control and experience more anxiety.
 This may be true—to an extent—but does it mean you are safer?